|

 broadcast career at WTRL in Bradenton, Florida.
 He spent a year as

-a weekend “part-time” announcer, then began full time
+a weekend “part-time” announcer, and then began full time

 work at the station in 1972